-Introducing The Texas School Social Work Network
+Introducing The Texas School Social Work Network (TSSWN)

 Social workers practicing in schools are an important part of the student support team that can include guidance counselors, nurses, school psychologists, and behavior specialists.
 School social workers have a unique multi-level perspective and are equipped with skills to address individual student mental health, family support and crisis intervention, while also keeping their eyes open to the systemic barriers that students face.
 To learn more about the importance of school social workers during COVID-19, we recommend reading this recently published policy brief.